CamWise17/project1cs445/README.md

 ## Repository Contents

 ### **problem-identification/**
-Contains my original problem statement and early understanding of the user needs.
+Mental Fatigue From Constant Performance Pressure Grand Challenge: Well being, health, & eudaimonia

 ### **sketches/**
-Includes all 30+ sketches:
-- Early wide exploration
-- Refined variations
-- Final chosen flow

-These sketches show how the design evolved before moving into digital prototyping.
+These sketches basically show my whole thought process and how the design evolved before I made the digital version.

 ### **figma/**
 Contains the **Version 1 low‑fidelity prototype** (the original design before user testing).
 This version represents my first attempt at structuring the app.

 ### **mockups-v2/**
-Contains the **Version 2 updated prototype**, which is the design I created *after user testing and feedback*.
+Contains the **Version 2 updated prototype**, which is the design I created after user testing and feedback.
 I restarted the design to create a cleaner, clearer, and more intuitive flow based on what I learned during testing.

 ---